 - Reputational damage affecting stakeholder confidence

-Robust compliance strategies mitigate these risks by ensuring documentation substantiates arm’s length terms, maintaining transparency, and enabling timely responses to IRS inquiries.
+Sound compliance strategies reduce these risks by ensuring that documentation substantiates arm’s length terms, maintaining full transparency, and enabling timely and accurate responses to IRS inquiries.

 Frequently Asked Questions